chemprop/chemprop/docs/source/tutorial/cli/predict.rst

    chemprop predict --test-path <test_path> --model-path <model_path>

-where :code:`<test_path>` is the path to the data to test on, and :code:`<model_path>` is the path to the trained model.
+where :code:`<test_path>` is the path to the data to test on, and :code:`<model_path>` is the path to the trained model (.ckpt or .pt file) or a directory containing the trained model files.
 By default, predictions will be saved to the same directory as the test path.
 If desired, a different directory can be specified by using :code:`--preds-path <path>`

 For example: